List of mayors of Belmont

-The City of Belmont in Perth, Western Australia was originally established on 2 December 1898 as a road board with a chairman and councillors under the District Roads Act 1871.
+The City of Belmont in Perth, Western Australia, was originally established on 2 December 1898 as a road board with a chairman and councillors under the District Roads Act 1871.
 It was renamed "Belmont Park Road District" on 4 October 1907.
 With the passage of the Local Government Act 1960, all road districts became Shires, with a president and councillors, effective 1 July 1961.
 On 17 February 1979, the Shire of Belmont became a City, with a mayor and councillors.
+Since 2023, the mayor of the City of Belmont has been popularly elected.
+Before that, the mayor was elected by the councillors.